ZacSweers/CatchUp/README.md

 - Debugging tooling as a first class citizen in the debug build
 - Leak Canary, Scalpel, debug drawer, Flipper, bug reporting, the works
 - AndroidX/Jetpack
-- Dagger 2 + Hilt
+- Dagger 2 + Anvil
 - One of the more interesting parts of CatchUp is that its service architecture is a Dagger-powered plugin system
 - Room
 - Firebase